Darrell Issa: Oversight committee

 After the 2010 elections, Issa became chair of the House Committee on Oversight and Government Reform.
-He was a vocal advocate for investigations into the Obama administration, including the Troubled Assets Relief Program, the Financial Crisis Inquiry Commission, corruption in Afghanistan, WikiLeaks, and the Food and Drug Administration, among other topics.
+He was a vocal advocate for investigations into the Obama administration, including the Troubled Asset Relief Program, the Financial Crisis Inquiry Commission, corruption in Afghanistan, WikiLeaks, and the Food and Drug Administration, among other topics.
 In 2010 he told the press that he wanted the committee to hold investigative hearings "seven hearings a week, times 40 weeks."

-In February 2011, the Watchdog Institute, a nonprofit investigative reporting center based at San Diego State University, published an investigation alleging that as leader of the committee, Issa built a team that included staff members with close connections to industries that could benefit from his investigations.
+In February 2011, inewsource (then the Watchdog Institute), a nonprofit investigative reporting center based at San Diego State University, published an investigation alleging that as leader of the committee, Issa built a team that included staff members with close connections to industries that could benefit from his investigations.

-On February 16, 2012, the committee held a hearing on the Department of Health and Human Services's regulation requiring insurance plans to cover birth control, which Issa believed to be a violation of the religious freedom of people who oppose the use of birth control.
+On February 16, 2012, the committee held a hearing on the Department of Health and Human Services's regulation requiring insurance plans to cover birth control, which Issa said would violate the religious freedom of people who oppose the use of birth control.
 Democratic members submitted attorney and activist Sandra Fluke as a witness for promoting women's health, but Issa did not permit her to testify, saying her name was submitted too late, a claim Democrats challenged.

 Legislation

 In 2013 Issa introduced the Digital Accountability and Transparency Act of 2013 (H.R.
 2061; 113th Congress).
 H.R.
 2061 aimed to make information on federal expenditures more easily available, accessible, and transparent.
 President Obama signed the bill into law on May 9, 2014.

 Issa introduced the FOIA Oversight and Implementation Act of 2014 (H.R.
 1211; 113th Congress) on March 15, 2013, a bill to amend the Freedom of Information Act in order to make it easier and faster to request and receive information.
 The bill would have required the Office of Management and Budget to create a single FOIA website for people to use to make FOIA requests and check on the status of their request.
 It would also have created a Chief FOIA Officers Council charged with reviewing compliance and recommending improvements, and required the federal agency to release the information it disclosed to the person who requested it publicly afterward.

 Issa argued in favor of the bill because it "shifts the burden of proof from the public requestor seeking information about a government agency...to the government being open and transparent unless it has a good reason to withhold."
 The bill passed the House unanimously on February 25, 2014, but a nearly identical Senate bill failed when it was tabled by House Speaker John Boehner.

 Issa introduced the Federal Information Technology Acquisition Reform Act (H.R.
 1232; 113th Congress) on March 18, 2013, to make changes and reforms to the framework that manages how the federal government buys new technology.
 One of the requirements would be that the government develop a streamlined plan for its acquisitions.
-The bill would increase the power of federal agencies' chief information officers (CIO) so that they could be more effective.
+The bill would increase the power of federal agencies' chief information officers (CIOs) so that they could be more effective.